Simulator

 Updating the Simulator

 We might update the simulator from time to time.
-When a new simulator version comes out you can upgrade the simulator by running update_simulator.bash from the docker directory.
+When a new simulator version comes out you can upgrade the simulator by running update_simulator.bash from the docker directory (only accessible from the host system).

 Simulated Sensors/Actuators